4 Ways to Check SQL Server ERRORLOG Location

 - Click on the Windows Logs > Application > Filter Current Log.

 - Replace <All Event IDs> with EventID 17111 and hit OK.

 4. Using Registry

-Are you serious?
-You really going to try look up the path using registry?
-Yeah, its possible.
-But you have three methods above to do this.
-I don’t see a good reason to go registry route.
-But in case you must, here it is:
+You have three methods above to do this.
+I do not see a good reason to go the registry route, but in case you must, here it is:

-To change or move ERROLOG path, I do this using SQL Configuration Manager, change parameter “-e”.
-Restart SQL Service.
+To change or move the ERROLOG path, I do this using SQL Configuration Manager, change parameter “-e”.
+Restart the SQL Service.

 To change SQL Agent ERRORLOG, just run this: